Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 The leucine threshold per meal for muscle protein synthesis is approximately 2–3g.

 Chicken crosses this threshold with 100g.
 Paneer requires a larger serving — roughly 150–180g — to hit the same threshold.
-This is achievable, but requires planning.
+This is completely achievable, but requires planning your portions deliberately.

 ℹ️

 This does not make paneer a "bad" protein source.
 It simply means you need to eat a slightly larger serving to trigger the same muscle protein synthesis response.
-150g paneer bhurji with meals easily clears the leucine threshold.
+150g paneer bhurji with meals easily clears the leucine threshold — most Indians already eat this quantity in a single serving.

 Digestion and Absorption: Timing Matters

-This is where paneer and chicken serve genuinely different purposes — and understanding this can improve your results.
+This is where paneer and chicken serve genuinely different purposes — and understanding this difference can meaningfully improve your results.

 Chicken — Fast Protein